Resaik/Public_Transportation_Theme_Park/README.md

 * two different proposed designs for station layouts
 * a fixed and a demand driven train schedule
 * a user definable combination of the number of trains and their individual amount of cars
-* a known distribution of guests' arrival rate and individual destination
+* an agent based simulation of guests' arrival rates and individual destinations

 Using this model: